Chrystal Sparrow

-Chrystal Sparrow (born 1983) is a traditional and contemporary Musqueam Coast Salish artist living in Vancouver, British Columbia on unceded Coast Salish territory.
+Chrystal Sparrow (born 1983) is a traditional and contemporary Musqueam Coast Salish artist living in Vancouver, British Columbia, on unceded Coast Salish territory.

 Biography

 Sparrow comes from a family of Coast Salish artists, weavers, and carvers.
 She is a visual artist and a third-generation carver, having been traditionally mentored by her late father, master carver Irving Sparrow.
 She is also a fourth-generation fisherwoman.

 Art Practice

-Sparrow sees Coast Salish art as a language, learned through “designing, storytelling, and experimenting in new mediums.”
-Intergenerational learning, and the ways of knowing inherent in the land that is Musqueam’s traditional and unceded territory, are intimately connected in Sparrow’s practice.
+Sparrow sees Coast Salish art as a language, learned through "designing, and experimenting in new mediums."
+Intergenerational learning, and the ways of knowing inherent in the land that is Musqueam's traditional and unceded territory, are intimately connected in Sparrow's practice.
 Her designs are distinctly feminine, with an emphasis on simplicity and elegance.
 In addition to painting and carving, for which she uses acrylics and both red and yellow cedar, she has also worked with jewelry and weaving.
 She is currently looking to abstraction, beadwork, and colour elements that draw from her Cree and Shuswap heritage.

 In 2018, Sparrow became the inaugural artist-in-residence at A Frame Activation: Musqueam, Squamish and Tsleil-Waututh Cultural Residency at Second Beach.
 Through her residency, she established a space for learning, conversation, and creating relationships.
-With a focus on building community and healing, she also used the space to invite elders and women from the Downtown Eastside Women’s Centre (where she has worked as a cultural programmer) to create art and share a meal together.
+With a focus on building community and healing, she also used the space to invite elders and women from the Downtown Eastside Women's Centre (where she has worked as a cultural programmer) to create art and share a meal together.

 Her public projects include a welcome post carved in 2019 as part of a project initiated by the Vancouver School Board (VSB).
 Sparrow worked alongside William Dan, who is also a member of the Musqueam Indian Band, as well as James Harry and his father Xwalacktun, who are members of the Squamish First Nation.
-The artists carved three posts that were erected outside the VSB’s district office and Britannia Secondary School.
-The feminine figure in Sparrow’s post wears a cedar hat and cloak and is surrounded by imagery relating to orca and salmon, speaking to Sparrow’s identity as a female carver as well as her family’s connection to fishing.
+The artists carved three posts that were erected outside the VSB's district office and Britannia Secondary School.
+The feminine figure in Sparrow's post wears a cedar hat and cloak and is surrounded by imagery relating to orca and salmon, speaking to Sparrow's identity as a female carver as well as her family's connection to fishing.